Said Ahmad Basher

-Because of his sincerity to serve well the Filipino Muslims, his chairmanship in IMAM - Integrated Movement Access on Moonsighting, an organization that discusses the moon sighting issues among Muslims in the country during the months of Ramadan and Dhu al-Hijjah for the respective rituals and Islamic traditions; inspired him to apply membership in a reputed international moonsighting group the Moonsighting Committee Worldwide - MCW.
+Because of his sincerity in serving well Filipino Muslims, his chairmanship in IMAM - Integrated Movement Access on Moonsighting, an organization that discusses the moon sighting issues among Muslims in the country during the months of Ramadan and Dhu al-Hijjah for the respective rituals and Islamic traditions; inspired him to apply membership in a reputed international moonsighting group the Moonsighting Committee Worldwide - MCW.

-Aleem Said is known to be grateful and deferent even to dissimilar in faith.
-His active participation on various groups nationwide made him recognized in many organizations.
+Said is known to be grateful and different even dissimilar in faith.
+His active participation in various groups nationwide made him recognized in many organizations.
 He was quoted saying that the "ulama conference would resolve the problem of disunity among the ranks of the ulama" during the recent first National Ulama Consultative Conference; which was held in Cebu organized by the National Commission on Muslim Filipinos.
-He was also one of the 32 of the country’s top Islamic clerics (ulamas) who support the administration of President Benigno S. Aquino III’s peace processes with Muslim rebel organizations.
+He was also one of the 32 of the country's top Islamic clerics (ulama) who support the administration of President Benigno S. Aquino III's peace processes with Muslim rebel organizations.

 Personal life and education

-In 1951, Aleem Said was born in Makkah, to Sheikh Ahmad and Zinab of the Maranao ethnic group.
-He was the second child and son among five children of Sheikh Ahmad with his first wife.
-Because of his passion for the Islamic way of life, like his father, Aleem Said decided to pursue a bachelor's degree in Islamic Propagation at Al-Azhar University in Cairo, Egypt which he graduated in 1994.
-He also has master's degree in business administration and a bachelor's degree in commerce, both completed at the Manuel L. Quezon University (MBA-1983 & B.Sc.-1975) respectively.
+In 1951, Said was born in Makkah, to Ahmad Bashir and Zinab of the Maranao ethnic group.
+He was the second child and son among five children of Ahmad with his first wife.
+Because of his passion for the Islamic way of life, like his father, Said decided to pursue a bachelor's degree in Islamic Propagation at Al-Azhar University in Cairo, Egypt, from which he graduated in 1994.

-Aleem Said is married to Saidah Sambarani, from a prominent family in Tamparan, Lanao del Sur.

-Studentry and leadership

-During his stay at Al-Azhar University, Aleem Said was intensively immersed to great responsibilities when he was nominated and was elected by his fellow students, as founding President to the Federation of Foreign Students' Association, in Cairo, Egypt in the year 1996 - 1998.
-Being the former President of the Philippines Students' Association in Cairo, Cairo, Egypt from 1995–1996; made him an effective leader in heading the federation in two years successively.
-Because of his intense exposure to being a cause oriented and a discipline leader, Aleem Said was inducted to KBP, a prestigious association of broadcasters in the Philippines in 2006.
-In 2004, he was elected as member to the Board of Directors at the Agama Islam Society, up-to-present.
+Death

+Speculation surrounding Said's health began circulating in early March 2024 after he was unable to actively join the moon sighting at the beginning of Ramadan in 2024; however, his friend retired Police Colonel Ebra Moxir said his illness was due to old age and heart problems.

 Social and missionary

 Islamic viewpoint

-Aleem Said adheres to the Sunni branch of Islam.
+Said adheres to the Sunni branch of Islam.
 He is an anti-abortion and a peace advocate.
-He denounces terrorism, and describes violence in every form as "un-Islamic" that a real and true Muslim does not hurt innocent people.
+He denounces terrorism and describes violence in every form as "un-Islamic" and says that a real and true Muslim does not hurt innocent people.